Nicolas-Bolouri/clasp/docs/data_preparation.md

 # Data preparation and preprocessing

 This section describes how to prepare the data for use with the CLASP framework, including embeddings for amino acid sequences, natural language descriptions, and PDB structures.
+All datasets, embeddings, and models used in CLASP are available for download from our [Internet Archive](https://archive.org/details/clasp_data).

 ## Table of contents